 No!
 You should absolutely start working on your online teacher training as soon as you are enrolled in the program.
 This will help set you up for success in the classroom and demonstrate to hiring professionals that you are dedicated to becoming a teacher.

 I already received my offered admission letter from Texas Teachers!
-Should I wait until June 15 to enroll?
+When should I enroll?

 You can enroll now and get started!
-If you have received an admission letter dated before June 15, you, unfortunately, do not qualify as a Quick Hire Candidate, regardless of when you enroll.
-You can, however, get hired before passing your TExES content exam!
-Learn more.
+Please note that if you have received an admission letter dated before July 1st, you, unfortunately, do not qualify as a Quick Hire Candidate.

 What can I do to strengthen my resume when applying for teaching jobs?